satyy/spring-security-ldap/README.md

 # spring-security-ldap
-- Implementation of User Authentication and Authorization service using `spring-security-ldap`.
+- LDAP, User Authentication and Authorization service using `spring-security-ldap`.
 - User is Authorized by validating credential provivided by the user from the one present in LDAP server.
 - Once, user is authenticated, user will be validated if the user is authorized to access the resource by validating if the user is part of group.